p2/OAuth2/README.md

 Don't forget, when using the OS browser or the iOS 9+ Safari view controller, you will need to **intercept the callback** in your app delegate.
 This is shown under step 2 above.

-See [_Manually Performing Authentication_](#manually-performing-authentication) below for details on how to do this on the Mac.
+See [_Manually Performing Authorization_](#manually-performing-authorization) below for details on how to do this on the Mac.

 ### 5. Receive Callback